samsuh/trello-clone/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Goals for this project
+- Reinforce my knowledge of NextJS, typescript, tailwindcss
+- Create a trello clone that I can actually use personally and shared with people I know
+- Ultimately, create additional features unique to what I need; metamask authentication and metamask-protected editing; Group project spaces for use in DAOs.

 ## Personal notes on my progress on this project

 Jan 11, 2024